dwp/ms-clamav-file-lander/README.md

 ## File submission micro service

-This micro-service handles file submission from Citizen.
-The implementation compress [ClamAV](https://www.clamav.net) is a free software, cross-platform and open-source antivirus, and a SpringBoot application serving as a bridge service between ClamAV to outside container, as well as AWS services.
+This micro-service handles file submissions from the Citizen.
+The implementation compress [ClamAV](https://www.clamav.net) is a free software, cross-platform and open-source antivirus, and a SpringBoot application serving as a bridge service between ClamAV to an outside container, as well as AWS services.

 ### Rest API

 The service API definition can be found [openapi-spec-api.yaml](api-spec/openapi-spec.yaml)

-### Build a docker image with ClamAv and Springboot application from scratch
+### Build a docker image with ClamAv and SpringBoot application from scratch

 ```bash
 mvn clean verify